NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* Mutations from SomaticSniper were erroneously labelled as LOH (loss of heterozygosity).
+This affects the VCF files, MAF files, and may cause SomaticSniper mutations to be absent from ensemble MAFs.
 * The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
 The full slide image can be downloaded as an SVS file.
 * The Copy Number Estimate files in GENIE are labeled on the portal as TXT while the files are actually in TSV format.  <!--DAT-2728-->
 * Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
 Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->